 The hybrid approach, as the phrase implies, incorporates both direct and indirect strategies ' attributes.
 It includes cooperation in a foreign market between one company and another.
 It is not just a regular company partnership, but one that calls for shared responsibility and decision-making.
 This approach may stimulate synergy that will boost competitiveness.
 The company partners share the hazards and achievements so that everyone can do their utmost to make the configuration function.

 Joint venture happens when, by contributing equity, a global business enters into an arrangement with a local partner to create a new entity and assets.
 In most cases, companies choose joint ventures over sole ventures as a result of the host governments ' restrictive regulatory measures aimed at the single venture of foreign investors.
-On the other side, a joint venture can also bring beneficial advantages to the overseas partner through its local partners, as local partners have stronger understanding of the setting and company procedures of the host country as well as private contacts with local providers, clients, banks and representatives of government, management, manufacturing and marketing abilities, local prestige and other resources.
+On the other side, a joint venture can also bring beneficial advantages to the overseas partner through its local partners, as local partners have stronger understanding of the setting and company procedures of the host country as well as private contacts with local providers, clients, banks and representatives of government, management, the manufacturing and marketing abilities, local prestige and other resources.
 These advantages are the reason why most companies in some countries insist on joint ventures.

 This is an alternative for big, resource-rich businesses seeking to create a global presence.
 They can purchase a current company (consolidate) or suggest a merger or takeover instead of constructing their business in a new industry from scratch.
 It is similar to a direct approach but is likely to be more expensive and riskier.
 It can be a choice to make or break.